AWikia/ExtensionIvilution/README.md

 - One static theme for use with the extension (Does not interfere with the Evelution's theming system)

 # Requirements
 To Run Ivilution on your wiki, you must have MediaWiki 1.36 or greater.
 Older versions are not supported.
-You must also have installed a MediaWiki skin other than Evelution as this extension is blocked running inside Evelution.
+You must also have installed a MediaWiki skin other than the following ones as this extension is blocked running inside those skins:
+- Evelution
+- Tunic

 # Installation
 To Install Ivilution, you must download the reposistory first.
 Make a folder called **Ivilution** in **Extensions** diractory where you have installed MediaWiki and extract the zipped file contents in **Ivilution** folder.
 Lastly, put this in **LocalSettings.php**: